biolosek/MyOwnShop/README.md

 "# MyOwnShop" <br />
 A webshop based on AngularJS, PHP, mySQL and RESTapi.
 Under development.
-Project created to learn something.
+Project created to learn something new.